thatandromeda/hamlet/docs/docs.md

 python-magic needs libmagic (`brew install libmagic` on OSX).

-captcha needs `apt-get -y install libz-dev libjpeg-dev libfreetype6-dev python-dev` or similar.
+captcha says it needs `apt-get -y install libz-dev libjpeg-dev libfreetype6-dev python-dev` or similar.
+You can't yum install them on AWS, but the captcha works anyway.

 ## Static assets
 If you need to edit styles, edit files in `hamlet/static/sass/apps/`.
 Don't edit css directly - these changes will be blown away during asset precompilation.